julianshapiro/velocity/packages/velocity/README.md

 **News**
 You can now order the Velocity book on [Amazon](http://amazon.com/Web-Animation-using-JavaScript-Develop/dp/0134096665)!

+WhatsApp, Tumblr, Windows, Samsung, Uber, and thousands of other companies rely on Velocity.
+Visit [Libscore.com](http://libscore.com/#$.Velocity) to see which sites use Velocity on their homepage.

 Also, a round of Velocity updates are coming late July :)

 **Docs**